abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 suffering so much that we are willing to die for it—that’s, at least, in the Buddhist paradigm, the sign of a real Bodhisatta.

-Whatever the reality is, having that kind of aspiration of wishing to be free from suffering and wishing to help others do the same is a useful message.
+Whatever the reality is, having that kind of aspiration—of wishing to be free from suffering and wishing to help others do the same—is a useful message.
 As followers of the Buddha, we aim to figure out how we can realize that.
 It means focusing our attention on the First Noble Truth and recognizing the need to penetrate it.
 Before we can try to help others become truly liberated from their suffering, we have to face it within our own lives.
-We have to be willing to take a close look at this dukkha—to experience and know what it really means before we can move on to understanding its origin, letting it go, and developing the path.
+We have to be willing to take a close look at this *dukkha*—to experience and know what it really means before we can move on to understanding its origin, letting it go, and developing the path.
-This entails honest self-appraisal and it starts right at home inside ourselves.
+This entails honest self-appraisal, and it starts right at home inside ourselves.
 We begin to open up to this Noble Truth because we are willing to look at our own unskillful habits and the unwholesome ways that we’ve learned to operate in the world.

-For all of us, deep conditioning in some way or another causes us to continue our old habits of behavior which tend to bring on more difficulty and stress.
+For all of us, deep conditioning in some way or another causes us to continue our old habits of behavior, which tend to bring on more difficulty and stress.
 This includes the way we view experience or view other people and what we try to get from the world or from our relationships with other people—the whole gamut of what it is that we do